 Expertise: Democracy in Asia, Africa, and Latin America; U.S. foreign policy affecting democracy abroad

-Larry Diamond is a senior fellow at the Hoover Institution and the Freeman Spogli Institute for International Studies, where he directs the Center on Democracy, Development, and the Rule of Law.
-He is the founding coeditor of the Journal of Democracy and serves as senior consultant at the International Forum for Democratic Studies of the National Endowment for Democracy.
-During 2002-3, he served as a consultant to the US Agency for International Development and was a contributing author of its report Foreign Aid in the National Interest.
-He advised and lectured to the World Bank, United Nations, State Department, and other agencies dealing with governance and development.
-His latest book The Spirit of Democracy: The Struggle to Build Free Societies throughout the World (Times Books, 2008), explores the sources of global democratic progress and stress and the future prospects of democracy.
+Larry Diamond is a senior fellow at the Hoover Institution and at the Freeman Spogli Institute for International Studies, where he directs the Center on Democracy, Development, and the Rule of Law.
+Diamond also serves as the Peter E. Haas Faculty Co-Director of the Haas Center for Public Service at Stanford.
+He is the founding co-editor of the Journal of Democracy and also serves as Senior Consultant at the International Forum for Democratic Studies of the National Endowment for Democracy.
+During 2002-3, he served as a consultant to the U.S. Agency for International Development.
+He has also advised and lectured to the World Bank, the United Nations, the State Department, and other governmental and nongovernmental agencies.
+His 2005 book, Squandered Victory: The American Occupation and the Bungled Effort to Bring Democracy to Iraq, was one of the first books to critically analyze America's postwar engagement in Iraq.

 He has participated in several working groups on the Middle East.
 With Abbas Milani, he coordinates the Hoover Institution Project on Democracy in Iran.

 Diamond is now completing a new book of essays, In Search of Democracy.
 He has written, edited or co-edited over 40 books on democracy.